PostHog/posthog.com/contents/handbook/company/new-to-github.md

 Given the volume of issues and PRs, search will be your best friend.
 Unfortunately GitHub’s global search leaves something to be desired, so usually the easiest way to find something is to visit a repo, then clicking either [Issues](https://github.com/PostHog/posthog.com/issues) or [Pull requests](https://github.com/PostHog/posthog.com/pulls) (depending on what you're looking for) and searching from there.
 Type a few keywords, and if you know who authored the issue or PR, apply an author search.
 (You’ll see GitHub pre-populate search syntax (eg: `is:open is:issue author:corywatilo`), similar to how Gmail’s search works.

-## Creating an issue
+## Filing an issue

-Creating an issue is the primary method of getting a message in front of the team.
+Issue is the primary method of getting a message in front of the team.
 Think of it like creating a ticket in a typical project management system.
 (We prefer issues over Slack messages because it's public and can sync with the rest of our code workflow.
 You can use Slack if you’d like to bump an issue to a group of people, but link to the issue (or PR) as GitHub acts as our source of truth.)

 ### Issue templates